 community or end-users involved, or the targeted beneficiaries.
 In the study by Yalegama, et al. (2016), it is evidenced that a community-driven initiative will also ensure its sustainability, continuity,

-and success beyond the initial experimental or prototyping phases facilitated by service delivery or intervention stakeholders such as the faculty staff members or students from the HEIs involved.
+and success beyond the initial experimental or prototyping phases facilitated by service delivery or intervention stakeholders, such as the faculty staff members or students from the HEIs involved.

 Second, there were clear challenges and limitations in measuring the social impact of CEL

 initiatives or projects implemented by HEIs.
 Based on the two HEIs involved in this case study, it is evident that evaluation tools such as pre- and post-tests or surveys were used to identify the baseline measurements and subsequent changes or improvements documented.
 However, these tools collected inputs or perceptions directly from the faculty or students involved, while inputs or perceptions from the beneficiaries or other stakeholders involved in the service delivery or interventions required the faculty or students to collect these data.
 What this meant was that there could be some response bias in the data provided by the end-users or beneficiaries because the conduit of data collection was through the HEI faculty or students involved, who were largely responsible for the service delivery, interventions, or innovations designed.
 A single pre- and post-test tool or survey may not be sufficient to capture the diverse perspectives and needs of different stakeholders (e.g. end-users, beneficiaries, community partners, service delivery participants), or the actual social impact generated.
-More comprehensive tools or a toolkit, such as the Community-Engaged Research Framework by the National Opinion Research Center (NORC) at the University of Chicago (Ubri, et al., 2024), or the Community-Engaged Learning Toolkit by the Centre for Global Challenges at Utrecht University (2024) can be used to provide a more holistic evaluation of the process and outcomes of such CEL initiatives or projects implemented by HEIs.
-The use of such comprehensive and multi-dimensional toolkits can help make the reporting and evaluation process more self-initiated and more objective, to minimize or eliminate response biases.
+More comprehensive tools or a toolkit, such as the Community-Engaged Research Framework by the National Opinion Research Centre (NORC) at the University of Chicago (Ubri et al., 2024), or the Community-Engaged Learning Toolkit by the Centre for Global Challenges at Utrecht University (2024), can be used to provide a more holistic evaluation of the process and outcomes of such CEL initiatives or projects implemented by HEIs.
+The use of such comprehensive and multi-dimensional toolkits can help make the reporting and evaluation process more self-initiated and more objective, to minimise or eliminate response biases.

 Third, other than the observed benefits to the end-users or beneficiaries, the HEI faculty and students involved in such CEL initiatives or projects alluded to both tangible and intangible learning